The Skanner

-The Skanner or The Skanner News is an African-American newspaper covering the Pacific Northwest of the United States.
-Its head office is in Portland, Oregon, with an additional office in Seattle, Washington.
-It discontinued its regular print publication in 2020.
-The major state newspaper, The Oregonian, has published items from The Skanner on its website Oregon Live.
+The Skanner or The Skanner News was an African-American newspaper covering the Pacific Northwest of the United States.
+Its head office was in Portland, Oregon and it formerly had an office in Seattle, Washington.
+Founded in 1975, its circulation peaked in the 1990s.
+It discontinued its regular print publication in 2020, shifting to an online-only format before ceasing operations in 2026.
+The major state newspaper, The Oregonian, has published items from The Skanner on its website OregonLive.com.